OKarason/T-725-MALV-Labs-2018/Lab1.md

 fd = nltk.FreqDist(tokens)
 ```

-**TODO: find the frequency of _starboard_, find the token that appears most frequently, and show the 15 most common tokens Also find the most frequent token that is not a stopword and how many times it appears.**
+**TODO: find the frequency of _starboard_, find the token that appears most frequently, and show the 15 most common tokens.
+Also find the most frequent token that is not a stopword and report how many times it appears in the text.**